pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 Generally speaking, there are two storage components in TiKV for maintaining multi-raft RSM: `RaftEngine` and `KvEngine`.
 KvEngine is mainly used for applying raft command and providing key-value services.
-Each raft log committed in the RaftEngine will be parsed into a corresponding normal/admin raft command and handled by the apply process.
+RaftEngine will parse its own committed raft log into corresponding normal/admin raft commands which will be handled by the apply process.
 Multiple modifications about region data/meta/apply-state will be encapsulated into one `Write Batch` and written into KvEngine atomically.
 Maybe replacing KvEngine by `Engine Traits` is an option.
 But it's not easy to guarantee atomicity while writing/reading dynamic key-value pair(such as meta/apply-state) and patterned data(strong schema) together for other storage systems.
 Besides, a few modules and components(like importer or lighting) reply on the SST format of KvEngine in TiKV.
 It may cost a lot to achieve such a replacement.

-In order to bring few intrusive modifications against original logic of TiKV, it's suggested to let apply process work as usual but only persist meta and state information.
-It means that, each place where may write normal region data, must be replaced with related interfaces.
+It's suggested to let the apply process work as usual but only persist meta and state information to bring a few intrusive modifications against the original logic of TiKV. i.e., we must replace everywhere that may write normal region data with related interfaces.
-Not like KvEngine, storage system(called `engine-store`) under such framework should be aware of transition about multi-raft state machine from these interfaces.
+Unlike KvEngine, the storage system(called `engine-store`) under such a framework should be aware of the transition about multi-raft RSM from these interfaces.
-`engine-store` must have the ability of dealing with raft commands, so as to handle queries with region epoch.
+The `engine-store` must have the ability to deal with raft commands to handle queries with region epoch.

-`region snapshot` presents the whole information of a region(data/meta/apply-state) at a specific apply-state.
+The `region snapshot` presents the complete region information(data/meta/apply-state) at a specific apply-state.

 Anyway, because there are at least two asynchronous runtimes in one program, the best practice of such raft store is to guarantee `External Consistency` by `region snapshot`.
-Actually, the raft logs persisted in RaftEngine are the `WAL(Write Ahead Log)` of apply process.
+The raft logs persisted in RaftEngine are the `WAL(Write Ahead Log)` of the apply process.
 Index of raft entry within the same region peer is monotonic increasing.
-If process is interrupted at middle step, it should replay from last persisted apply-state after restarted.
+If the process is interrupted at the middle step, it should replay from the last persisted apply-state after the restart.
 Related modifications cannot be witnessed from outside until safe-point is reached.

-`Idempotency` is an important property for external consistency, which means such system could handle outdated raft commands.
+`Idempotency` is an essential property for external consistency, which means such a system could handle outdated raft commands.
 A practical way is like:

 - Fsync snapshot in `engine-store` atomically
 - Fsync region snapshot in `raftstore-proxy` atomically
-- Make RaftEngine only gc raft log whose index is smaller than persisted apply-state
+- Make RaftEngine only GC raft log whose index is smaller than persisted apply-state
 - `engine-store` should tell and ignore raft commands with outdated apply-state during apply process
-- `engine-store` should recover from middle step by overwriting and won't provide services until caught up with latest state
+- `engine-store` should recover from the middle step by overwriting and must NOT provide services until caught up with the latest state

-Such architecture inherited several important features from TiKV naturally, such as distributed fault tolerance/recovery, automatic re-balancing, etc.
+Such architecture inherited several important features from TiKV, such as distributed fault tolerance/recovery, automatic re-balancing, etc.
-It's also convenient for PD to maintain this kind of storage system by existing way as long as it works as `raft store`.
+It's also convenient for PD to maintain this kind of storage system by the existing way as long as it works as `raft store`.

 #### Interfaces

-Since the program language `Rust`, which TiKV is based on, has zero-cost abstractions.
-It's very easy to let different threads interact with each other by `FFI`(Foreign Function Interface).
+Since the program language `Rust`, which TiKV uses, has zero-cost abstractions, it's straightforward to let different threads interact with each other by `FFI`(Foreign Function Interface).
 Such mode brings almost no overhead.
-However, any caller must be quite clear about the boundary of safe/unsafe operations exactly.
+However, any caller must be pretty clear about the exact safe/unsafe operations boundary.
-The structure used by different runtimes through interfaces must have same memory layout.
+The structure used by different runtimes through interfaces must have the same memory layout.

-It's feasible to refactor TiKV source code and extract parts of necessary process into interfaces.
+It's feasible to refactor TiKV source code and extract parts of the necessary process into interfaces.
 The main categories are like:

 - apply normal-write raft command
 - apply admin raft command